 MUST be given on an empty stomach.
 1 hour before, or 3 hours

 When beginning on Soloxine, ask your vet

-to check the levels (T4) every 6 weeks for a few months just to make
+to check the levels (T4) in 6 weeks just to make

 sure the dosage is correct.
 Dogs on thyroid medication should test